Devone127/OTA-Multi-Tools/README.md

 * **🛠️ EDL Package Finder** — Find stock firmware for unbricking and system recovery (EDL).
 * **🚀 Smart Downloader** — High-speed firmware downloads with resume capability.
 * **🌍 Global Support** — Supports all regions and models for BBK-branded devices.

 ---

+## 🤝 Credits & Acknowledgements

+This project would not be possible without the open-source community and the following amazing resources:

+* **[Stano36 (omt)](https://github.com/stanislawrabel/omt)** — For the core idea, inspiration, and initial concepts of the project.
+* **[realme-ota](https://github.com/R0rt1z2/realme-ota)** — For the excellent implementation of OTA logic and firmware fetching mechanisms.
+* **[Payload-Dumper-Compose](https://github.com/rcmiku/Payload-Dumper-Compose)** — For the powerful native payload extraction functionality on Android devices.

+---